smitdylan2001/hackathon-explore/README.md

 # Scout around
-Niantic and Lenslist hackathon with AR
+Niantic and Lenslist hackathon with AR.

+It uses Lightship ARDK for Realtime meshing, depth occlusion, 6DoF AR features and Semantic Segmentation

 Scout Around is an AR game made in 4 days by 3 students.